GameServerManagers/LinuxGSM/README.md

 ## :penguin: Compatibility

-sdtdserver will run on popular distros as long as the minimum requirements are met.
+LinuxGSM will run on popular distros as long as the minimum requirements are met.

 * Ubuntu
 * Debian